jack-luke/k8s-bootstrap/README.md

 I wanted to migrate the app management to a GitOps-based method, and simutaneously use this opportunity to create a more professional setup, with better security and automation.

-## The Plan
+## Aims
 This project aims to create a configuration that:
 * Provisions a Kubernetes cluster with Ansible
-* Installs any core system services such as CNIs with Terraform
+* Installs any core system services such as CNIs
-* Installs ArgoCD, bootstraps it, and installs apps as described in their respective repositories.
+* Installs Flux and bootstraps it, ready to deploy apps in a GitOps manner
 * Carries out the above via a GitLab CI/CD pipeline